arvinty/internship_informer/README.md

 - 📱 Real-time Telegram notifications for new postings
 - 💾 PostgreSQL database to track seen jobs and prevent duplicates
 - 🐳 Docker containerized for easy deployment
-- 🚀 Ready for Railway deployment
+- 🚀 Ready for fly.io deployment
 - ⏱️ Configurable check intervals

 ## Prerequisites